Abd Al-Rahman al-Nuaimi

-Abd Al-Rahman al-Nuaimi or Abderrahman Al Nuaimi (born 1954) is a Qatari human rights advocate and co-founder of the Alkarama human rights NGO.
+Abd Al-Rahman al-Nuaimi or Abderrahman Al Nuaimi (born 1954) is a Qatari Islamic advocate, financier, and co-founder of the Alkarama human rights NGO.
 He previously taught Islamic Studies at Qatar University, and once served as president of the Qatar Football Association, as well as having been a board member of Qatar Islamic Bank.
 He has been accused of being “one of the world’s most prolific terrorist financiers.”

 Political views

 Al-Nuaimi was a staunch critic of the domestic policies of the former Emir of Qatar, Hamad bin Khalifa.
 In 1998, he circulated a letter condemning the emir's decisions to enfranchise women and to allow the sale of alcohol, as well as other policies which he described as being contrary to Islamic tradition.
 The letter was published in local newspapers and was signed by twelve other men, three of whom were members of the ruling family.
 He was detained without charge the same year, prompting protests in Britain by Islamic activists.
 He was released in 2001.